razvancornita/ATM-Machine/README.md

 Check the file "Business Analyisis.txt" for detailed descriptions of each method, along with their restrictions.
 The file can be found here: https://github.com/razvancornita/ATM-Machine/blob/main/Business%20Analysis.txt

 Future improvements:
+- add more currencies & call an API for conversions
 - migrate from JdbcTemplate to JPA & Hibernate
 - handle exceptions gracefully
 - handle requests in parallel